Team needs and outstanding trades have been taken into account with this 2014 NBA Mock Draft.

 The T-Wolves are an interesting team to watch this offseason with the Kevin Love rumors picking up steam.
 If Love remains on the roster, Minnesota needs to add some scoring punch off the bench.
 Gary Harris is a talented all-around player who get it done on either end of the floor.

 The Suns' biggest focus with their three first-round picks will be adding talent to their wing.
-James Young has great size for an NBA wing and one of the smoothest strokes in this draft class.
+Rodney Hood has a smooth outside shot and is also athletic at the rim, and I think people are sleeping on him in this draft class.

 Atlanta Hawks: Kyle Anderson, G/F, UCLA, 6-9, Soph.

 Kyle Anderson is one of the more unique prospects in recent years since he is really a point guard in a forward's body.
 Scouts either love him or question how he will transition to the next level.
 Anderson has worked out twice for the Hawks, a team in need of depth and an upgrade of talent on the wing,